 A minimum GPA of 3.0 is required for students who wish to minor in Health and Wellness Studies.

-To apply, complete and return the application, (for Word format and for PDF format) a personal statement as requested on the application and a copy of your up-to-date unofficial transcript to the Department of Health and Wellness Studies located in the West Gymnasium.
+To apply, complete and return the application — ( Word format or PDF format) — a personal statement as requested on the application and a copy of your up-to-date unofficial transcript to the Department of Health and Wellness Studies located in the West Gymnasium.

 DURING THIS PANDEMIC, while the offices are closed, please email your completed form and materials to Lisa Hrehor at email@example.com.